scenarioo/scenarioo/docs/contribute/circle-ci.md

 To deploy the server using ansible we need an authorized key pair of the host we want to deploy to.

 * Add the private key here: https://circleci.com/gh/scenarioo/scenarioo-infrastructure/edit#ssh
+* Remove the old private key that was present before at https://circleci.com/gh/scenarioo/scenarioo-infrastructure
 * Add the fingerprint of the SSH key to the deploy job in `.circleci/config.yml` of the `scenarioo/scenarioo-infrastructure` repository

 ## Debugging